 Undoubtedly both the web-hosting companies are top web-hosting companies and are reputed one.

 If you have to pick one of them, I would recommend you to pick Bluehost.
-One major reason for this is, Bluehost is up to date with latest technology and even being a part of same EIG group, they work differently.
+One major reason for this is, Bluehost is up to date with the latest technology and even being a part of same EIG group, they work differently.
+Theya re also recommended by official WordPress.org that gives more confidence & reason for budget concious users like you & me to go with Bluehost.

 Recently they also started asking users to pay for cleaning up their hosting account from malicious codes (Which is unacceptable).